Softable-Engineering/pixel/README.md

 ### DataTable

 `DataTable` is a table component built on top of [`@tanstack/react-table`](https://tanstack.com/table).
-It supports column resizing, drag-and-drop ordering and selection.
+It supports column resizing, drag-and-drop ordering and selection

 ```tsx
 import {